-Natural disasters studied closely include earthquakes, droughts, flooding, tsunamis and tropical storms.
+Natural disasters studied closely include earthquakes, droughts, flooding, tsunamis and tropical storms

-Study of Central America during Trade and Economics, specifically the location of El Salvador.
-Compare and contrasting country, key human characteristics and understanding importance of trade, different processes of globalisation etc. and the advantages and disadvantages these human activities and the physical geography, including: climate zones, biomes and vegetation belts, rivers, mountains, volcanoes and earthquakes, and the water cycle human geography, including: types of settlement and land use, economic activity including trade links, and the distribution of natural resources including energy, food, minerals and water Geographical skills and fieldwork use maps, atlases, globes and digital/computer mapping to locate countries and describe features studied use the eight points of a compass, four and six-figure grid references, symbols and key (including the use of Ordnance Survey maps) to build their knowledge of the United Kingdom and the wider world impact they can have on the environment.
+Study of Central America during

+Trade and Economics, specifically

+the location of El Salvador.
+Compare

+and contrasting country, key human

+characteristics and understanding

+importance of trade, different

+processes of globalisation etc. and

+the advantages and disadvantages

+these human activities and the

+- physical geography, including: climate zones, biomes and vegetation belts, rivers, mountains, volcanoes and earthquakes, and the water cycle - human geography, including: types of settlement and land use, economic activity including trade links, and the distribution of natural resources including energy, food, minerals and water

+- use maps, atlases, globes and digital/computer mapping to locate countries and describe features studied - use the eight points of a compass, four and sixfigure grid references, symbols and key (including the use of Ordnance Survey maps) to build their knowledge of the United Kingdom and the wider world - use fieldwork to observe, measure, record and present the human and physical features in the local area using a range of methods, including sketch maps, plans and graphs, and digital technologies.

+impact they can have on the environment.

 Visit to Nissan Plant in Sunderland.

-Key skills children will use throughout their study in Y6 include Identify and summarise a range of different views about a geographical issue.
-Collect information from a variety of sources and analyse the results to identify patterns.
-Combine a range of sources to provide a detailed picture of a location or geographical process.
-Observe and explain some of the ways that human activities affect the environment use fieldwork to observe, measure, record and present the human and physical features in the local area using a range of methods, including sketch maps, plans and graphs, and digital technologies.
-See a selection of photographs below
+- Identify and summarise a range of different views about a geographical issue. - Collect information from a variety of sources and analyse the results to identify patterns. - Combine a range of sources to provide a detailed picture of a location or geographical process. - Observe and explain some of the ways that human activities affect the environment